 - Dark Prophecy (gets better if you selected Wither or Sixth Sense)

 - Delve Too Deep (the only way to complete the whole upgrade plan, but at what price ?)

-- Storm of Spirits (spell, gets better if you selected Uncage the Soul or Eldritch Inspiration)
+- Storm of Spirits (spell, gets better if you selected Eldritch Inspiration)

 - Ritual Candles

-- Prepared for the Worst (fetching only for the Twilight Blade to replay the cancel cards in mid-game is not excellent, but not bad either when those cancel cards are upgraded ones, and also gets better with Delay the Inevitable, see comments below)
+- Prepared for the Worst (fetching only for the Twilight Blade to replay the cancel cards in mid-game is not excellent, but gets better when those cancel cards are upgraded ones, and also gets better with Delay the Inevitable, see comments below)

 - If you don't have Arcane Initiate, mulligan all

 - If you have her but no utility spell, mulligan everything else